A Comparative Study of Enriched Computational Homogenization Schemes Applied to Two-Dimensional Pattern-Transforming Elastomeric Mechanical Metamaterials: Homogenization Methodologies

 To obtain the macroscopic first Piola--Kirchhoff stress tensor~$\boldsymbol{P}$ at a point of interest~$\vec{X}$, the corresponding macroscopic deformation gradient tensor~$\boldsymbol{F}({\vec{X}})$ is imposed on the microscopic problem.
 The relation between the microscopic deformation field and macroscopic deformation gradient is given by

 which corresponds to a Taylor expansion of the macroscopic deformation field truncated after its leading term.
-In Eq.~\eqref{eq:TaylorExpansionFirst}, $\Delta\vec{x}_{\mathrm{m}}$ and~$\Delta\vec{X}_{\mathrm{m}}$ are the finite line elements in the deformed and reference configuration of the microscopic problem, whereas~$\vec{w}$ represents the local zero-mean micro-fluctuation correction field.
+In Eq.~\eqref{eq:TaylorExpansionFirst}, $\vec{x}_{\mathrm{m}}$ and~$\vec{X}_{\mathrm{m}}$ are the position vectors in the deformed and reference configuration of the microscopic problem, whereas~$\vec{w}$ represents the local zero-mean micro-fluctuation correction field.
 The boundary conditions imposed on the microscopic problem, also referred to as Representative Volume Element~(RVE), are a combination of periodicity conditions,

 and prescribed displacements resulting from the macroscopic deformation gradient,

 see Fig.~\ref{fig:SecondOrderMicroDomain}.
 In Eq.~\eqref{eq:pbcs}, $\Gamma_{\mathrm{m}_\bullet}$ denotes individual RVE boundary segments, and~$\bullet$ represents right~(R), left~(L), top~(T), and bottom~(B) RVE boundaries.
 Spatial positions~$\vec{X}_{\mathrm{m},i}$, $i = 1,2,4$, denote in Eq.~\eqref{eq:dirbcs} three RVE corner points, as indicated in Fig.~\ref{fig:SecondOrderMicroDomain} where a schematic representation of a rectangular RVE domain is shown.
 Note that equivalently to fixing the three control points in Eq.~\eqref{eq:dirbcs}, $\vec{w}$ may be considered periodic on top of~$\boldsymbol{F}\cdot\vec{X}_\mathrm{m}$ while being orthogonal with respect to a constant inside the RVE domain~$\Omega_\mathrm{m}$ to remove rigid body motions~\cite[see, e.g.,][]{Miehe:2007}.